amaurybsouza/aboutme/README.md

 ## Recent open source projects

-I developed several automations on AWS/DigitalOcean Cloud to provisioning resources using Terraform (IaC) and Ansible (CG).
+I developed several automations on AWS/DigitalOcean Cloud to provisioning resources using Terraform (IaC) and Ansible (CG)

 You can find them on my [GitHub profile](https://github.com/amaurybsouza):